integreat-io/integreat/README.md

 property, for specifying what part of the data from the source to return in each case.

-The `path` properties use a dot notation, with the support for array brackets.
+The `path` properties use a dot notation with array brackets.

 For example, with this data returned from the source ...
 ```javascript